 Perhaps you are looking to switch to a repayment mortgage from an interest-only loan.
 The chances are that you won’t need to remortgage as your lender should easily be able to make the switch for you.

-You may even have the option to keep some of the loan on your interest-only deal and switch part of it to a capital repayment.
+You may even have the option to keep some of the loans on your interest-only deal and switch part of it to capital repayment.
 It can be more difficult, however, to change from a capital repayment mortgage to an interest-only loan.